-The buyer sends the supplier a supplier questionnaire addressing CSR themes such as health, safety, environmental management and HR policy.

-The supplier is invited to sign the CSR Charter for suppliers based on the principles of the UN Global Compact or submit their own equivalent document which may be approved following analysis.
-In 2012, the proportion of suppliers having demonstrated their CSR commitment increased to 71%.

-The specification sheet attached to the tender documentation lists the criteria enabling the evaluation of the environmental impact of the product or service which is then taken into account during the evaluation of the different supplier proposals.
-This is an integral part of the assessment of the total cost of ownership and the life cycle analysis.

-The supplier contract includes an ethical and environmental clause.
+- The buyer sends the supplier a supplier questionnaire addressing CSR themes such as health, safety, environmental management and HR policy. - The supplier is invited to sign the CSR Charter for suppliers based on the principles of the UN Global Compact or submit their own equivalent document which may be approved following analysis.
+In 2012, the proportion of suppliers having demonstrated their CSR commitment increased to 71%. - The specification sheet attached to the tender documentation lists the criteria enabling the evaluation of the environmental impact of the product or service which is then taken into account during the evaluation of the different supplier proposals.
+This is an integral part of the assessment of the total cost of ownership and the life cycle analysis. - → The supplier contract includes an ethical and environmental clause.

-Besides quality audits of suppliers, since 2011 the Group has carried out supplier CSR audits with 13 such audits being performed in 2012.
-These audits, carried out in countries deemed to be at-risk in terms of corruption, human rights and environmental policy enabled the identification of areas requiring improvement.
-The follow up on the environmental findings established that 60% of these issues had been resolved thanks to corrective actions put in place by the suppliers.
-In 2013, a CSR self-evaluation campaign for suppliers will be added to the onsite audit program, enabling a larger scope of suppliers to be reached and gaining a better insight into their management systems and best practices.
+Besides quality audits of suppliers, since 2011 the Group has carried out supplier CSR audits with 13 such CSR audits being conducted in 2012.
+These audits, carried out in countries deemed to be at-risk in terms of corruption, human rights and environmental policy, enabled the identification of areas of improvement.
+The follow up on the environmental findings established that 60% of the issues had been resolved thanks to corrective actions put in place by the suppliers.
+Starting in 2013 a CSR self-evaluation campaign for suppliers will be added to the onsite audit program enabling a wider range of suppliers to be reached and providing better visibility on their management systems and best practices.